 For almost 10 years, football fans have been able to place a wager anywhere a mobile device can get a signal in Nevada.
 This means a bet can be placed from a seat without waiting in line at the sportsbook.
 At the same time, someone can place a football bet while hiking at Red Rock Canyon, shopping, hanging out at the pool or brunching with the crew.

-In addition to placing wagers from anywhere, there are more bars and restaurants catering to football fans now that Vegas has its very own (long-awaited) NFL team.
+In addition to football fans being able to place wagers from anywhere, they’re now being catered to by more bars and restaurants now that Vegas has its very own (long-awaited) NFL team.
 Since Las Vegas is a transient city, there are unofficial football team bars all around Las Vegas.
-But especially now it seems like every bar has a little extra love for Silver & Black.
+But especially now, it seems like every bar has a little extra love for silver and black.

 Restaurants are always looking for new ways to attract customers.
-Over the years they could draw football fans with a few TVs.
-As more venues in Las Vegas started to have multiple TVs, some restaurants and bars have taken on a new strategy with more drink and dining specials.
+Over the years, they’ve been able draw football fans with a few TVs.
+As more venues in Las Vegas started to have multiple TVs, some restaurants and bars have taken on a new strategy, with more drink and dining specials.

 The Raiders won yesterday’s game against the Kansas City Chiefs and will next square off against the Tampa Bay Buccaneers on Oct.
 25, giving you plenty of time to plot your next game-watching destination.

 According to the Las Vegas Review-Journal, there are numerous “Raiders bars” for those who prefer to watch the games with other fans of the silver and black.
 But one bar stands above and beyond the rest — and it’s right in the middle of the Strip resort corridor.